brianhuster/dirvido.nvim/README.md

 \ )
 ```

-See `:h v:lua-callSee :h v:lua-call for more information on calling Lua functions in legacy Vimscript.` for information on calling Lua functions in legacy Vimscript.
+See :h v:lua-call for more information on calling Lua functions in legacy Vimscript.` for information on calling Lua functions in legacy Vimscript.

 # Usage